eva5covergence/EVA5_AI_Projects_new/Readme/Session12/Readme.md

 We collected 60 images and 80 images individually.
 And annotated bounding boxes for a) hardhat, b) vest, c) mask, d) boots using VGG tool suggested in assignment instructions.

-After we annotated and downloaded the json file from it and it has collected the data in the following format.
+After we annotated and downloaded the json file and it in the following format.

 **Bounding box information in json format:**